ekAI-datmh/AI4SmallFarms/README.md

 Before running the pipeline, you need to configure some variables in the base.py file.
 These are the most important:

 ```
-INPUT_DIR: Input directory of data
+INPUT_DIR: Input directory of your data
-AREA: Area to analyse, Asia or NL
+AREA: Area to analyse, Asia/NL
-SOURCE: Source data, S2 or Google
+SOURCE: Source data, S2/Google
-IMAGE_SIZE: The image size of the patches that you want to create and use as model input
+IMAGE_SIZE: The image size of the patches that you want to create
-NUM_CHANNELS: 3
+NUM_CHANNELS: The number of channels of your imagery, a14small uses 3 channels
-MODEL = SelectedModel.SATELLITE_UNET
+MODEL: The deep learning model you want to use, satellite_unet/custom_unet
-FROM_SCRATCH = True
+FROM_SCRATCH: When training from scratch, set this to True
-BATCH_SIZE = 1
+BATCH_SIZE: Batch size used in the experiment
-LEARNING_RATE = 1e-4
+LEARNING_RATE: Learning rate used in the experiment
-EPOCHS = 1000
+EPOCHS: Maximum number of epochs.
+Because we use early stopping it is not very likely that we train for 1000 epochs
-PATIENCE = 10
+PATIENCE: If, after this number, the validation accuracy does not improve, we stop training.
-BIN_THRESHOLD = .5
+BIN_THRESHOLD: Threshold for binary classification after the last layer

 ```